A man was charged in the rape of a 10-year-old who traveled to Indiana for an abortion

 After Roe v.
 Wade was overturned, an Ohio law banning abortions as early as six weeks into a pregnancy went into effect.

-Indianapolis-based OBGYN Dr. Cailin Bernard told CNN earlier this month that after being contacted by a child abuse doctor in neighboring Ohio, she recently helped a 10-year-old girl have an abortion in Indiana.
+Indianapolis-based OB-GYN Dr. Caitlin Bernard told CNN earlier this month that after being contacted by a child abuse doctor in neighboring Ohio, she recently helped a 10-year-old girl have an abortion in Indiana.
 The young girl was six weeks and three days into the pregnancy, Bernard told CNN.

 The doctor said she saw an immediate influx of patients seeking abortions in Indiana, particularly from bordering states Kentucky and Ohio, which passed laws severely limiting abortion care following the Supreme Court decision.

-Note: Correction: Earlier versions of this story misspelled the OB-GYN's first name.
-It is Caitlin.